aayla-secura/tes-0MQ/README.md

 element is greater than the previous, but there may be trailing zeroes indicating unset thresholds (the highest photon number in the stream for this channel will be the number of set threshold elements).

+## COINCIDENCE COUNTER REP+PUB INTERFACE

+This interface accepts subscriptions that are of the form...
+It counts number of coincidences over a globally configurable number of ticks.
+For each subscription it publishes multi-frame messages with a picture "s2888888" as follows:

+1. **Pattern**

+   This is a string of coma separated tokens, as follows:

+   * 0:    No photons (either no events or noise)
+   * -:    Noise
+   * 1-16: Exactly that many photons were measured
+   * N:    Any non-zero number of photons
+   * X:    Any (including a missing measurement)

+   X can be omitted, i.e. consequtive separators assume X, as do missing tokens at the end (fewer tokens than the number of channels was given).

+2. **Coincidence window**

+3. **No. of ticks**

+4. **No. of resolved coincidences matching the pattern**

+5. **No. of resolved coincidences matching the pattern (single peak)**

+6. **No. of resolved coincidences**

+7. **No. of resolved coincidences (single peak)**

+8. **No. of unresolved coincidences**

+where "single peak" means the **BAD** flag is not set.

+Pattern counts are synchronized in that they start counting at the same tick and over the same number of ticks.
+New subscriptions will start receiving counts at the next batch of `n = <no. of ticks>` (potentially waiting for `2*n - 1` tick periods).

+### Tick number configuration

+#### Message frames in a valid request

+1. **No. of ticks**

+   The value is read as an **unsigned** int64.

+#### Message frames in a reply

+1. **No. of ticks**

+The reply indicates the value after it is set.
+A request with tick = 0 is not valid and will return the current setting without change.
+Any other request should change the setting and be echoed back.
+The new setting will take effect at the start of the next counters.

 # INSTALLATION